iifl-logo

 3. ALTERNATIVE INVESTMENT FUNDS

-. international) to make investments in non-traditional investment assets (in accordance with a defined investment policy) for the benefit of its investors.
-The minimum investment amount by any investor in an AIF is 1 Crore.
+Alternative Investment Funds (AIFs) are pooled investment vehicles that collect funds from sophisticated investors (both domestic and international) to make investments in nontraditional investment assets (in accordance with a defined investment policy) for the benefit of its investors.
+The minimum investment amount by any investor in an AIF is Rs.
+1 Crore.

-SEBI has identified three categories of AIFs based on investments as below: Category I: Funds that have positive spill-over effects on the economy for which certain incentives/concessions might be considered, e.g., venture capital funds, angel funds, SME funds, social venture funds, infrastructure funds, etc.
+Category I: Funds that have positive spillover effects on the economy for which certain incentives/concessions might be considered, e.g., venture capital funds, angel funds, SME funds, social venture funds, infrastructure funds, etc.

 Category II: Predominantly includes funds that invest in unlisted securities and includes funds like PE/VC funds, Private Debt funds, etc., and represent the largest AIF category.

-Category III: Include funds that deploy diverse or complex trading strategies, including the use of debt/leverage through investment in listed or unlisted securities, e.g. hedge funds or funds that invest with a view to earn short-term returns comprise a large part of this segment.
+Category III: Include funds that deploy diverse or complex trading strategies, including the use of debt/leverage through investment in listed or unlisted securities, e.g., hedge funds or funds that invest with a view to earn short-term returns comprise a large part of this segment.

 4. PORTFOLIO MANAGEMENT SERVICES

 Portfolio Management Services (PMS) is an investment management service offered by asset management companies, brokerage houses and wealth managers to wealthy investors, such as HNIs and institutions.
-It is one of the most versatile investment vehicles and is best suited for concentrated, benchmark-agnostic, bottom-up stock picking.
+It is one of the most versatile investment vehicles and is best suited for concentrated, benchmark- agnostic, bottom-up stock picking.

-5. COMPANY OVERVIEW
+6. COMPANY OVERVIEW

 True Blue Asset Management Player

-Nippon Life India Asset Management Limited (NAM India, or the Company) is one of the largest asset management companies in India, with a track record of over 28 years, and a total AUM of 5.24 Lakh Crore as on March 31, 2024.
-The
+Nippon Life India Asset Management Limited (NAM India, or the Company) is one of the largest asset management companies in India, with a track record of over 30 years, and a total AUM of Rs.6.54 Lakh Crore as on March 31, 2025.
+The Company is involved in managing:

-(i) Mutual funds including Exchange Traded Funds (ETFs) (ii) Managed accounts, including Portfolio
+(i) Mutual funds including Exchange Traded Funds (ETFs)

-Investment Funds (AIF) and pension funds (iii) Offshore funds and advisory mandates The Company is promoted by Nippon Life Insurance Company, one of the leading private life insurers in Japan, with assets of over JPY 87 trillion as on March 31, 2023.
+The Company is promoted by Nippon Life Insurance Company, one of the leading private life insurers in Japan, with assets of over JPY 97 trillion as on March 31, 2025.
 The following table illustrates the closing AUM of the Companys respective offerings:

 Mutual Fund